- Developing a preventive vaccine against HIV is a scientific challenge owing to the virus’s unique properties.

 Further analysis showed that specific antibody responses which also encouraged innate-cell immune responses (antibody-dependent cell-mediated cytotoxicity, ADCC) were strongly associated with a reduced risk of infection in vaccine recipients.
 This finding encouraged researchers to test further prime-boost vaccine strategies.

-Another study (the HVTN 706 trial) of the same mosaic vaccine approach is expected to begin recruiting participants in North America, Latin America and Europe in 2019.
-This trial will use a prime and booster designed to produce responses to subtype B HIV which predominates in Europe and the Americas.
-This trial will not produce results before 2023.
+Another study, the Mosaico trial (also known as HVTN 706) uses, as its name indicates, the same mosaic vaccine approach as Imbokodo.
+Mosaico began recruiting participants in North America, Latin America and Europe in 2019.
+This trial uses a prime and booster designed to produce responses to subtype B HIV which predominates in Europe, North America and Latin America.
+Recruitment of gay and bisexual men and transgender people began in those regions in 2019, and the trial is ongoing, with results expected in March 2024.

 Will a vaccine protect everyone?